Ryan Coisson: Building Wealth and Managing Risk

 11:48.38 – Ryan Coisson

 Obviously doesn’t work in that scenario.
 But for me, it’s more of a mental side of the equation.
 So rather I just sort of do the opposite of conventional wisdom here which is in my opinion often.
-The best thing to do and so my strategy is that.
-I want to create a basket of investments.
+The best thing to do and so my strategy is that, I want to create a basket of investments.
 This is specifically in the portion of my income portfolio and we can kind of talk about other asset allocations there as well.
 But I want to create this basket of investments that is continuing to grow over time where I don’t value the actual.
 Dollar figure of the total portfolio as much as I value the safety, the security and the growth of the current income that I’m receiving right? if I’m getting a 6% overall yield on my portfolio.
-For example,

 12:37.00 – Brian David Crane